Migrate from Shared Hosting to Linode

 Prepare Your Domain Name to Move

-Start by lowering the Time to Live (TTL) setting for your domain, so the migration won’t have a negative impact on your site’s visitors.
+An optional but recommended first step is to lower the Time to Live (TTL) setting for your domain, so the migration won’t have a negative impact on your site’s visitors.
 TTL tells DNS caching servers how long to save information about your domain.
 Because DNS addresses don’t often change server IP addresses, default TTL is typically about 24 hours.

 When changing servers, however, you want a shorter TTL to make sure that when you update your domain information, it takes effect quickly.
 Otherwise, your domain could resolve to your old server’s IP address for up to 24 hours.
-However, changing TTL is not a guarantee because caching DNS servers ignore TTL, but it does the most to make sure that your site has a smooth transition.

 Locate your current nameservers in your shared hosting provider’s account control panel.
 If you’re not sure what your nameservers are, you can find out with a Whois Search tool.
 You will see several nameservers listed, probably all at the same company.